I’m happy to announce that, after more than 2 months of underemployment, my husband has finally landed a permanent job.

 All good things come to an end.
 We had been having a blast, but we knew we couldn’t sustain the cost of traveling.
 It was time to head back home.

-The first half of the day was spent retracing the roads we’ve already traveled.
+The first half of the day was spent retracing the roads we’d already traveled.

 The air was hot and humid, and we were both mildly annoyed.
 Even our conversations became uninspired.